Editor’s note: This article was updated in July 2021 to reflect the most current statistics and new ideas for remote team-building.

 12) Simply entertain them.
-Book tickets for your team to a virtual concert, magic show or comedy performance.
-Sometimes the best team-building is done just bonding over something fun and relaxing.
+Book tickets for your team to a virtual concert, magic show, or comedy performance.
+Sometimes the best team-building is done just by bonding over something fun and relaxing.

 Promote personal growth with team-building activities

-Team-building activities that include learning and growing creates both stronger individuals and stronger teams.
+Team-building activities that include learning and growing create both stronger individuals and stronger teams.

 14) Take a fun virtual class together.
-From prominent ballet schools offering free ballet lessons online to free drawing classes, it’s easier than ever to gather the team for a rewarding team-building experience.
+From prominent ballet schools offering free ballet lessons online to free drawing classes, it’s easier than ever to gather a team for a rewarding team-building experience.